Fractional Hardy inequalities on $C^{1,1}$ open sets: Introduction and main results

 Owing to Theorem \ref{first-main-result}, the infimum in \eqref{a9} is not achieved.
 Notice that $\lambda^*(s,\Omega)$ is well-defined for every bounded Lipschitz open sets.
 In fact, for $u\in H^s_0(\Omega)$, the first term on the numerator in the above infimum is always finite.
 Moreover, by our assumption on the open set, we invoke \cite[Theorem 1.1]{dyda2004fractional} to see that the Hardy term $\displaystyle\int_{\Omega}\frac{u^2}{\delta^{2s}}\ dx$ is also finite.

-Note that Theorem \ref{first-main-result} is the fractional analogue of the main result by Brezis and Marcus \cite{brezis1997hardy}, which treats the local case.
+Note that Theorem \ref{first-main-result} is the fractional analog of the main result of Brezis and Marcus \cite{brezis1997hardy}, which treats the local case.
 It is also important to note that if the infimum \eqref{a1} is achieved at a function $u$, then $u$ satisfies the Euler-Lagrange equation